Debt Recovery Letters Bundle

 The first step in Debt Recovery is a well worded letter of demand.
 It is helpful to recommend a client issue a demand of their own.
 This puts the debtor on notice that they are seriously overdue and foreshadows the matter being passed to a solicitor.
 After the client’s demand a formal letter of demand should come from the solicitor’s office.
 The Debt Recovery bundle download includes three letters of demand and a Statement of Claim so you can take the matter to court if the debt is not paid.
 Included in the download:

-Document Description for Debt Recovery Bundle
+Debt Recovery Bundle Includes

 An updated checklist includes points on what to cover before granting credit to determine if the client is creditworthy or if the debt is recoverable.
 These will assist in advising clients and will serve as a reminder to the practitioner on what to look out for when assessing the credit worthyness of new clients (and reassessing existing clients).